scharss/TR4-CHECKER/README.md

 # 🌱 TR4 AI Checker

 **TR4 AI Checker** is a web application that uses artificial intelligence through the **OpenAI** API to analyze images of banana plants and detect **Fusarium TR4** (Tropical Race 4), a serious disease affecting banana crops.
+In index.php, change the plant name of the prompt of the analyzeImageWithOpenAI function that diagnoses a disease
 ## ⚙️ Key Features

 - **🔍 AI-based Analysis**: Uses the OpenAI API to analyze images of banana plants and detect visual symptoms of Fusarium TR4.